A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 graduated from Sweet Briar College in Virginia in 1927

-of Art.
-Compton served as WPA's state art director from
+School of Art.
+Compton served as WPA's state art director

-twenty-one oil portraits for the steamboat Sprague's River
+and did twenty-one oil portraits for the steamboat Sprague's

-Hall of Fame, which were destroyed by fire in 1974.
-Compton
+River Hall of Fame, which were destroyed by fire in

-the Mississippi Museum of Art.
-Her work was shown in a
+of the Mississippi Museum of Art.
+Her work was shown

-special exhibit at the museum from November 20, 1999 to
+in a special exhibit at the museum from November 20,

 Photographer, black and white landscapes, stirring effects